zhoufengbuaa/CNTK/Scripts/README.md

 - `num_labels` - number of possible label values (labelDim parameter in the UCIFastReader config)
 - `output_file` - path and filename of the resulting dataset.

+## CNTK model2cntk

+model2cntk is a toolset for fast integrating Caffe models and training recipes into CNTK formats, see [here](./model2cntk/README.md)